mongodb/specifications/source/crud/crud.rst

     /**
      * If true, allows the write to opt-out of document level validation.
      *
-     * On servers >= 3.2, the default is no value: no
+     * For servers >= 3.2, this option is sent only if the caller explicitly provides a value.
+The default is to not send a value.
-     * "bypassDocumentValidation" option is sent with the write command.
-     *
-     * On servers < 3.2, this option is ignored.
+     * For servers < 3.2, this option is ignored and not sent as documentation validation is not available.
      */
     bypassDocumentValidation: Optional<Boolean>;
   }

   class InsertOneOptions {